k21971/CrecelleHack/doc/variantfixes.md

   various ways, to various effects.
 Have fun!

 # Roles and Races

 ### General
 - Roles are not restricted by race, with the exception of tourists (always human).

 ### Knights
 - Knights receive a different mount depending on race.
   Orcs: Warg
   Elves: Jaguar

 ## Monsters

+### General
+- Dogs and large dogs now have breed names attached to their names.

 ### Unique Monsters
 - Dispater uses the trickster monster spell list, making him likely to both disguise himself and summon illusory duplicates.